anchalsinha12/anchalclock.github.io/readme.md

 ## Contributing

 Contributions to the Alarm Clock project are welcome!
 If you find any issues or have suggestions for improvements, feel free to open an issue or submit a pull request.

-## Development

-If you want to modify or enhance the alarm clock, you can make changes to the `script.js` file.
-You can add additional features or customize the behavior as per your requirements.